An American Soldier Was Arrested in Russia and Accused of Stealing, US Officials Say

 The soldier, who is not being identified, was stationed in South Korea and was in the process of returning home to the United States.
-Instead, officials said he traveled to Russia.
+Instead, he traveled to Russia.
+According to the officials, the soldier was arrested late last week in Vladivostok, a Pacific port city, and remains in custody.

 The officials spoke on condition of anonymity to discuss personnel details.

-Cynthia Smith, Army spokeswoman, confirmed that a soldier was detained on Thursday in Vladivostok, a major military and commercial Pacific port, on charges of criminal misconduct.
-She said Russia notified the U.S. and the Army told the soldier's family.
+Cynthia Smith, Army spokeswoman, confirmed that a soldier was detained on Thursday on charges of criminal misconduct.
+She said Russia notified the U.S. and the soldier’s family has been told.

-“The U.S. Department of State is providing appropriate consular support to the soldier in Russia,” Smith said.

 It was unclear Monday if the soldier is considered absent without leave, or AWOL.